New York Roads - I-278 - Verrazano Bridge

 Unique borough sign.
 There are only three other entry points into the island (other than by water), and they all come from New Jersey, so I think this is the only sign of its kind.
 Unless there's one on the lower level too.
 It looks to date from the opening of the bridge in 1964.

-The latter two photos are on the same gantry, half over the Upper Level (first photo) and half over the Lower (second).
+The 2nd and 3rd photos are on the same gantry, half over the Upper Level (first photo) and half over the Lower (second), and the last photo is a closeup of the one prior.
 In all the confusion after the toll plaza, the MTA uses striping to create three separate roadways - one for Upper Level through traffic, one for Lower Level exiting traffic, and one for the other two crossing (weaving) movements.
 Orange is the wrong color for an HOV lane - should be white on black.
 Notice the rusty patches over what were once lane-control signals similar to what I showed you EB.

 Leaving the Verrazano Narrows Bridge and ending up on the Hylan Blvd. offramp.
 Fr.
 Capodanno Blvd. is an obvious kludge, and an inelegant one unless you're a Staten Island native who knows Fr. stands for Father and not France, Friar, Fryer, Frisky, or any other word.
 To see what predated it, click on that second photo.